 Driving north up Main Road out of Edenbridge takes one past the inconspicuous entrance of what could be just another smart suburban home.
 The clue however lies in the discreet nameplate: Edenbridge House.
 What lies behind the façade is a vast rambling manor in the best English country tradition, complete with picture-book gardens and even an oast.
 The land was originally part of the vast Hever estate, the site long being known as Lyndhurst.
 Until the C20, it was a tenanted farm that changed hands many times.
 It was not until 1934 that the house was sold separately from the farmland, retaining around 15 acres of garden.
 Harold Mosenthal, a South African city trader, created the current zoned garden layout; while a new owner in 1953, Rio Tinto chairman Sir Val Duncan, renamed the property Edenbridge House, adding a water garden and swimming pool.
 Both kept a visitors book that contains famous names.
 The house is still a private residence.

 The former royal residence opposite Royal Blackheath Golf Club is as rich in history as any in the county.
 Built around 1300, it was given to Edward II and used by English monarchs for two centuries.
 It was here that Henry IV entertained Emperor Manuel Palaeologos with jousting in the Palace’s own tiltyard.
-The Great Hall, built by Henry IV, was the scene of a historic encounter when fate threw together Erasmus, Sir Thomas More and the future Henry VIII.
+The Great Hall, built by Henry IV, was the scene of a historic encounter when fate threw together Erasmus, Sir Thomas More, and the future Henry VIII.
 Despite its three deer-parks for hunting, the Palace fell out of royal favour when Greenwich Palace was rebuilt around 1500.
 Van Dyck was permitted to live there, but the estate fell into ruination after the Civil War.
-In 1933, a lease was purchased by a member of the Courtauld textiles family.
-He built a new house around the Great Hall, ostentatiously decorated in Art Deco style.
-English Heritage now makes his handiwork accessible for the public to judge.
+In 1933, a lease was purchased by a member of the Courtauld textiles family, who built a new house around the Great Hall, decorated in Art Deco style and surrounded by beautiful gardens.
+The property is now managed by English Heritage.

 Fairlawne is a thousand-acre estate just north of Shipbourne and due east of Ightham Mote.
 The large house of that name was built for Sir Henry Vane the Elder, who like his son of the same name was a significant figure in the Civil War.
 The estate was acquired in 1880 by Edward Cazalet, a Brighton-born industrialist, who on arrival generously built a pub for the village, as well as a church where several Cazalets are now interred.
 One of his grandsons born at Fairlawne was Peter Cazalet, who famously trained racehorses there for the Queen Mother.
 In 1979, after Cazalet’s death, Fairlawne was sold to Saudi Prince Khalid Abdullah, a top racehorse owner.
 Fairlawne became the focus of a legal dispute in 2011, when Kent County Council permitted the Prince to close off an ancient footpath crossing the estate; the decision was reversed on the instructions of the Planning Inspectorate, following protests by villagers.